 The appraisals used to establish the value of impaired loans are based on similar properties at similar times; however due to the differences in time and properties, the impaired loans are classified as Level 3.
-There were four and 23 impaired loan assets as of December 31, 2019 and 2018, respectively.
-Of the 23 impaired loan assets in 2018, 20 are from one customer where the owner of the company died in November 2018.
+There were 14 and 23 impaired loan assets as of December 31, 2022 and December 31, 2021, respectively.